 If you get nervous before playing like many of us do, you may think a little drink will help.
 This is actually a big mistake and just like drinking and driving, drinking and mixing don’t go together well.

-You'd be surprised at just how much brain power it takes to pull off a good mix, let alone a full set.
+You’d be surprised at just how much brain power it takes to pull off a good mix, let alone a full set.
 Drinking will slow your brain down and make a mess of your mixing.
-I've seen good DJ's make huge mistakes because of drink and totally ruin their reputations.
+I’ve seen good DJ’s make huge mistakes because they drink too much and ruin their reputations.

 Try not to let the nerves get in the way, once you get through that first mix you’ll usually feel a lot calmer.
 And without the drink you’ll be a lot sharper, you’ll play better, and you can enjoy a drink after your set.

-There's nothing wrong with jotting down a note of a few requests, but don't feel the need the fulfil them all.
+There’s nothing wrong with jotting down a note of a few requests, but don’t feel the need the fulfill them all.

 You should have a basic plan of how you want your set to roll, and breaking it up with random requests could upset the majority of the crowd.
 If you think the request is appropriate and could mix well into your set, give it a go.
 But if you’re there to play a funky house set, don’t feel the need to play a UK garage request and risk upsetting the crowd.